ical4j/ical4j-integration/README.md

 ## Overview

 Whilst iCal4j provides support for data interoperability via the iCalendar specifation, we also need shared transport protocols to exchange data between sytems.
-This project implements support for transporting iCalendar data via some of the more common integration transports.
+There are many proven [Enterprise Integration Patterns] in use today, and this project provides support for some of the more common integration approaches.

 ### Messaging Polling Model